 Buying Used Pool Tables

-That “great deal” could end up costing you more in the long run than simply buying a new table.
+That "great deal" could end up costing you more in the long run that simply buying a new table.

 However, many used tables have not been so well taken care of, and if you are not careful, going this route can also be a very costly way of getting stuck with a major problem.
 The reality is that many heirloom quality tables and mint condition tables are generally passed down through families and friends, leaving the least desirable pool tables to be found on craigslist or in your local paper’s classifieds.